tinkerbell/tinkerbell-docs/docs/services/tink.md

 go build cmd/tink-cli/main.go
 ```

-You can also use `go run` if you want to run code without having to compile a binary:
+You can also use `go run` if you want to run code without needing to compile a binary:

 ```
 go run cmd/tink-server/main.go